Gone, but not forgotten: Durham company tapped to save Trump tweets

 That's a much larger amount of data than ArchiveSocial usually handles for one agency.
 The company, which focuses on archiving social media for public records laws, has 5,000 customers across the country.

-"Most of what we do is for small cities and towns and sheriffs," said Ray Carey, ArchiveSocial CEO.
+"Most of what we do is for small cities and towns and sheriffs," said Ray Carey, the CEO of ArchiveSocial.
 "But the good news with technology is we can scale up to do New York City or, you know, the Office of the President or the National Archives."

 ArchiveSocial, as a company, is scaling up, too.
 The company, with offices in downtown Durham, continues to grow, despite a year marred by a pandemic.
 It hired dozens of new employees last year and will add more in 2021.

 ArchiveSocial takes great pride in preserving the records created by U.S. government, Carey said.
-An accurate historical record of what was said by politicians and government — good or bad — is important, Carey said.
+An accurate historical record of what was said by politicians and government — good or bad — is important.

 "Our mission is to empower and protect open dialogue, and I strongly believe that open dialogue is a hallmark of a free and vibrant society," he said.
 "And you really can't have open dialogue unless you start with an accurate record of the truth.
 If your facts and my facts are different facts, we're going to have a hard time."

-NARA hasn't finalized its plans for how it will handle the posts or when they will be available, according to FCW, a publication that covers government technology, this month.
-Many official accounts have already been archived on NARA's website.

-But it is likely that the archive will only cover Trump's four years in office and none of his activity before taking office, FWC reported.
-The posts from Trump's personal account will also likely be available for download, rather than a browsable database online, the publication said.
+The National Archives hasn't finalized its plans for how it will handle the posts or when they will be available.
+But it is likely that the archive will only cover Trump's four years in office and none of his activity before taking office.

-The contract with NARA is estimated to be about $200,000, FWC reports.

-Archiving social media for public record is a niche field, but ArchiveSocial has become the go-to company for the task since Anil Chawla founded it in 2011.
+Archiving social media for public record is a niche field, but ArchiveSocial has become the go-to company since Anil Chawla founded it in 2011.

 The company's software is able to turn posts and videos on Twitter, Facebook, YouTube and other platforms into usable public records.

-In its 10 years of existence, the company has worked with more than 5,000 agencies, and say it still has significant room to grow.
+In 10 years of existence, the company has worked with more than 5,000 agencies, and says it still has significant room to grow.

 "There are 85,000 government agencies, and so there's a lot more for us to do," said Carey, who has been at the company since 2019.